mwaldstein/edgarWebR/README.md

 ## NOTES:

-  - A recent release of `xml2` has broken this package - until a fix is released, please make sure to use a version *prior* to v1.3.0
   - A bug was encountered on the Solaris CRAN checks which led to the package being removed from CRAN.
 I’m working on a fix, but not having access to the platform makes testing challenging.